For Faculty and Staff

 - find out about career paths, organizations and roles that might be a fit for them

-- find out about your experience, and what you would advise them if they wanted a similar career
+- find out about your experience, and what you would advise if they want a similar career

 - find alumni and others in the field for informational interviews, practicums and jobs